differential-network-analysis/dnaici/dnaici/README.md

 The module `preprocess` contains two parts for the preprocessing of raw Hi-C data and other omics data.
 Four parts in the `analysis` module are used for integrated analysis of multi-omics data.
 The `parameter` module are used to estimate the optimal values of two tuning parameters.
 All the above modules depend on two support modules: `tools` and `bin`.

 To obtain consistent results with those in our paper, we recommend that you download and use the [full data](https://drive.google.com/file/d/1YbdZ7y5bRNqbP_4hVt6rcZM2Om1PoA-b/view?usp=drive_link).
-Necessary adjustments to the parameters need to be made for analyzing the full data.
+Necessary adjustments to the parameters need to be made for analysis.
+Full data analysis is time consuming, please be careful and patient.

 ## STEP 0.
 Load DNAICI package and initialize global parameters